 In the New Testament, it is important to note that local churches related to an apostolic sphere/field.
-Every church that was planted in the NT was connected with an apostle who would ensure the work was cared for, rooted properly in Christ and placed within a field.
+Every church that was planted in the New Testament was connected with an apostolic team who would ensure the work was cared for, rooted properly in Christ and placed within a field.

 We can even see an example of this in a church that was not planted by an apostle.
 The church in Samaria (Acts 8:4-14) was planted by Philip (a deacon).
-Immediately upon hearing about the new work, the apostles visited the church to parent it and make sure that it was rooted properly in Christ and healthy.
+Immediately upon hearing about the new work, the apostles visited the church to parent it, in a sense, and made sure that it was rooted properly in Christ and healthy.